qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/qgisdevelopersguide/ogcconformancetesting.rst

 mvn install

-mvn test

 Test project
 ------------

+For the WMS tests, data can be downloaded and loaded into a QGIS project:

 wget http://cite.opengeospatial.org/teamengine/about/wms/1.3.0/site/data-wms-1.3.0.zip

 unzip data-wms-1.3.0.zip

-#Then create a QGIS project according to the description in http://cite.opengeospatial.org/teamengine/about/wms/1.3.0/site/
+Then create a QGIS project according to the description in http://cite.opengeospatial.org/teamengine/about/wms/1.3.0/site/.
+To run the tests, we need to provide the GetCapabilities URL of the service later.

 Running the WMS 1.3.0 test